vasileios27/GeoML-Lab/Autoencoders4EO.md

 ### Step 5: Incorporating Temporal Dynamics with a 3D Convolutional Autoencoder
 For many Earth observation tasks, you might have images collected over multiple time frames.
 Let’s now build an autoencoder that processes data with 5 channels and 3 time frames.
 The input shape becomes [batch, channels, time, height, width] or [batch, 5, 3, 28, 28].

-By using 3D convolutions, we capture both spatial and temporal patterns:
 ```
 class Conv3DAutoencoder(nn.Module):
     def __init__(self):